yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         }
     }

-`ImageSearch` has dependency on `Networking` injected through the initializer as initializer injection pattern.
+`ImageSearch` has dependency on `Networking` injected through the initializer as [initializer injection pattern](https://github.com/Swinject/Swinject/blob/master/Documentation/InjectionPatterns.md).

 `searchImages` method converts `SignalProducer<AnyObject, NetworkError>` returned from `network.requestJSON` to `SignalProducer<ResponseEntity, NetworkError>`.
 To convert the `SignalProducer`, `attemptMap` is used.
 The closure passed to `attemptMap` calls `decode` to map the JSON data to a `ResponseEntity` instance.
 If the mapping succeeds, the mapped response is returned as `Result(value: response)`.
 Otherwise, an error is returned as `Result(error: .IncorrectDataReturned)`.
-If you converts a value not to an error but to another value only, you can just use `map` method on `SignalProducer`.
+If you convert a value not to an error but to another value only, you can just use `map` method on `SignalProducer`.

 The cast of `decode(json) as ResponseEntity?` looks irregular, but it helps Swift compiler infer that `decode` function on `ResponseEntity` type should be used.
 If the cast is `decode(json) as?
 ResponseEntity`, the source code cannot be compiled.